 As of 2016, Genetic began manufacturing all its denim in its own Los Angeles factory, reducing its carbon footprint and hiring local talent to assist in designing its collection of stylish women's jeans.
 The brand also runs its own textile-recycling program, so customers can get $30 off a new pair of Genetic jeans just by sending in an old pair of any brand to be repurposed for tote bags and backpacks.

-The flagship store of Welcome Stranger in San Francisco's Hayes Valley boasts hand-selected menswear from international brands as well as its own variety of apparel and accessories -- all stylishly minimalist yet drawing on the cultures and landscapes of California, where 100% of its designing and manufacturing process takes place.
+The flagship store of Welcome Stranger in San Francisco's Hayes Valley boasts hand-selected menswear from international brands as well as its own variety of apparel and accessories — all stylishly minimalist yet drawing on the cultures and landscapes of California, where 100 percent of its designing and manufacturing process takes place.

 Joseph Haspel Sr. made his mark on American fashion by creating the world's first seersucker suit, designed to help counteract the summertime heat in New Orleans.
-The clothing company he founded continues under his family's management today, offering the same American-made seersucker and other fabric garments at their flagship store and big-name partners including Nordstrom.
+The clothing company he founded continues under his family's management today, offering the same American-made seersucker and other fabric garments online and through big-name partners including Nordstrom.

 Named for designer Amber Farr's daughter, Flynn Skye is a Venice Beach, California, women's clothing collection made in nearby downtown Los Angeles.
 Fittingly enough, it specializes in styles that combine urban and beachwear for flowy, sunny series of dresses, pants, shirts, jumpers, and bikinis, commonly ranging in price from $50-$150.